yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 This approach transforms compatibility level upgrades from a high-risk operation into a governed engineering activity, supported by evidence and repeatable validation rather than intuition.

+> [!IMPORTANT]
-No further interpretation is required beyond the results produced.
+> - No further interpretation is required beyond the results produced.
-If the analysis passes, the change can proceed.
+> - If the analysis passes, the change can proceed.
-If it does not, the reasons—and the remediation path—are already known.
+> - If it does not, the reasons and the remediation path are already known.